And greetings to you, thrill seekers, music lovers, conversationalists all across.

 It's really, really tough.

-I mean, we've really hammered them this time.
+I mean, we've really hammered on this.

-Except there's a teeny winny clause in there that there is no military enforcement of the sanctions, and so there's basically no enforcement, period.
+Except there's a teeny winny clause in there that there is no military enforcement of the sanctions, and so there's basically no enforcement period.

 What do we do?

-All right, we're gonna really show them now.
+We're going to really show them now.

 Okay.